 Park 215, (Phase IV Vidal Court Revitalization): Over half of the commercial space is leased and medical offices there are in operation.
 A non-profit service provider has recently expressed strong interest in the remaining commercial space.
-We have worked closely with this organization to show the space, provide operational details, and offered terms for either a sale or long term lease of the space.
+We have worked closely with this organization to show the space, provide operational details, and offered terms for either a sale or long-term lease of the space.

 Summer Place - Siding Repair of Adjacent Building: The two buildings on either side of Summer Place are built on the lot lines and are built out to the street frontage.
 Summer Place is set back from the street with it's parking area in front.
 A significant amount of the exterior siding on one of the adjacent buildings (1010 Summer Street) has detached and fallen into our parking area.
 No injuries resulted but one resident's vehicle was damaged.
 Half of our lot remains roped off for safety and unavailable.
 The owner of 1010 has offered free parking to our residents in their parking area, beneath the building.
+The owner has been fighting with his insurance carrier regarding his claim but has agreed to have his maintenance team make temporary repairs to allow full use of our parking lot.
+We continue to apply pressure to move the repair program forward.